RTC-research-group/Py-EDScorbotTool/scorbot_tutorial.md

 ![faq1](./faq1.JPG)

 There is nothing wrong with this, it normally means that the robot is not powered.
 This shouldn't happen during a scheduled work session, so it should typically occur when you're trying to check whether the GUI works for you or not.

+## What are the parameters that are not "ref_MX" for?

+These parameters are used to control the SPID (Spiking PID) of each joint, and they are already configured for this robot.
+You shouldn't be touching these unless you really know what you're doing.
+For more information, please refer to this paper: [A Neuro-Inspired Spike-Based PID Motor Controller for Multi-Motor Robots with Low Cost FPGAs](https://www.mdpi.com/1424-8220/12/4/3831/htm)